themakers/guidelines-go/README.md

 You don't need comments you have exhaustive naming and clean architecture.
 (IRL it is rather not 100% achievable)

+## QA

+### We should constantly monitor error reporting / restributed tracing system for errors
+Error log should be empty

 ## Glossary